Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources

 \subsection{ULX rates in different environments}

 Generally speaking, precursory studies found that spiral galaxies were more prone to host ULXs, in particular in their star-forming regions (e.g. \citealt{King2001,Swartz2004,LiuBreg2005}).
 Elliptical galaxies also host a significant ULX population, especially those that have undergone a recent star-formation event \citep{KimFabbiano2004}.
 The luminosity function of ULXs and their location in their host (distance to the centre) seem to be consistent with the extrapolation of HMXB in spiral galaxies and LMXB in elliptical galaxies, at higher luminosities \citep{Gilfanov2004,Swartz2011,Mineo2012,Kovlakas2020}.
 Other demographic studies showed an excess of ULXs in dwarf galaxies and in low-metallicity galaxies (e.g. \citealt{Swartz2008}, \citealt{Kovlakas2020}).
-The scaling relations linking ULX rates with galaxy mass, star-formation rate and metallicity were even calibrated in recent works \citep{Anastasopoulo2019,Kovlakas2020,Lehmer2021}.
+The scaling relations linking ULX rates with galaxy mass, SFR, and metallicity were even calibrated in recent works \citep{Anastasopoulo2019,Kovlakas2020,Lehmer2021}.

 Figure \ref{fig:env_ulx} shows the evolution of ULX rates $n_{ULX}$ with various galaxy parameters.
-The qualitative trends reported in the literature are also present in our cleaned ULX sample: \begin{itemize} \item ULX rates globally increase with the galaxy stellar mass, regardless of the star-formation rate; however an excess is visible for dwarf galaxies ($10^8<M_{gal}/\mathrm{M}_\odot<10^9$) \item ULX rates increase with the star-formation rate, at least in spiral galaxies \item ULX rates are higher in spiral galaxies, regardless of the star-formation rate; a significant ULX population does exist in elliptical galaxies \end{itemize}
+The qualitative trends reported in the literature are also present in our cleaned ULX sample.
+We find that ULX rates globally increase with the galaxy stellar mass, regardless of the SFR.
+Besides, ULX rates increase with the SFR, at least in spiral galaxies.
+The rate of ULX is higher in spiral galaxies, regardless of the SFR; and a significant ULX population does exist in elliptical galaxies.